Redocly/redocly-cli-cookbook/custom-plugin-decorators/update-example-dates/README.md

-# Decorator to substitute date templates in an API description
+# Substitute datetime placeholders in an API description

 Authors: